 Venetian Gardens

-Mostly hidden behind high walls, Venetian gardens give the impression the at the city is made of stone and water.
+Venetian Gardens.
+Mostly hidden behind high walls, they give the impression that the city is made of stone and water.
 In reality, an aerial view of the lagoon, shows more green spaces than is commonly perceived.

 This post traces their history and stylistic development.